TUESDAY, AUGUST 12

 First-Gen Student Panel (virtual)

 Are you a student who is the first in your family to go to law school or go to college?
 Are you interested in hearing from other First-Gen students who have successfully navigated their first year in law school?
 If so, then this is the session for you.
-Associate Dean Liz Keyes will lead an interactive student panel discussion with both upper level and incoming students.
+A faculty member who manages a daily commute will lead an interactive student panel discussion with both upper level and incoming students.

 SATURDAY, AUGUST 16